 - Letters: outstanding concise articles reporting important, timely new developments; not normally more than 3000 words (four journal pages).
 Letters should be deserving of priority review, and you are required to upload a justification statement along with your submission.

 - Topical reviews: intended to summarize accepted practice and report on recent progress in selected areas, often invited by the Editorial Board.
 A topical review should discuss the current state of research in the field, and also include a general overview and an introduction with enough basic information to make the article interesting and informative for non-specialist scientists.
 Typically 12 000–18 000 words in length.

-- Special issue papers: articles which will form a special collection of papers on a specific theme, often invited by the issue’s Guest Editor(s).
+- Special issue papers: articles which will form a special collection of papers on a specific theme.

 - Notes: brief descriptions of a single piece of apparatus or a technique developed for a specific purpose, a small but important experimental or theoretical point or a novel solution to a commonly encountered problem in medical physics; not normally more than 3500 words (six journal pages).

 - Comments and replies: comments on, or criticisms of, work previously published in this journal.
 The original authors will be invited to submit a reply.
 Not normally more than 1800 words (three journal pages).